urbanairship/ruby-library/docs/automations.rst

 -----------------

 This is for updating an existing automation.
-You must include the full payload from a POST response, with the updates that are wanted to be made within the payload.
+You must include the full payload from a POST response, with the updates that you want to make within the payload.

 .. code-block:: ruby